akashgupta213/Banking-Transaction-Management-System/README.md

 Ensure MySQL Connector/J .jar file is included in your project libraries.

 ##🚀 Run the Application
-javac -d bin src/**/*.java
+-javac -d bin src/**/*.java
-java -cp "bin;path_to_mysql_connector.jar" main.BankMain
+-java -cp "bin;path_to_mysql_connector.jar" main.BankMain

 ##📝 How to Use

-Launch the application and choose options from the menu to:
+1.)Launch the application and choose options from the menu to:
-Create accounts
+2.)Create accounts
-View account details
+3.)View account details
-Update records
+3.)Update records
-Delete accounts
+4.)Delete accounts
-List all accounts
+5.)List all accounts
-Enter the corresponding number and follow prompts.
+6.)Enter the corresponding number and follow prompts.
-Exit using option 6.
+7.)Exit using option 6.

 ##🚀 Future Enhancements